Last Update: August 18, 2019

 Therefore one should think about their real charging rate needs, and your real needs for daily driving.

 An estimate of real driving needs will tell you the charging rate you require.
 Most of us drive 40 miles or less per day, for example.
 And since home base charging usually happens overnight, we have 8 or more hours to gain the needed range.

-Typical range gained in overnight charging is easily calculated from this rule of thumb. (from Understanding charging rates and effective trip speed)
+Typical range gained in overnight charging is easily calculated from this rule of thumb. (from Electric car charging speed and effective trip speed on road trips)

 |Charge Rate||kiloWatts||Range gained per hour of charging||Overnight range|

 |120 volt 12 amps||1.2 kW||4 miles range gained||32 miles|